wallacegibbon/gd32vf103_lib/README.md

 This is a library for GD32VF103xxxx RISC-V microcontrollers.
 It depends on the GNU toolchains (GCC, Binutils) for (at least) RV32I.

+## C library

+A simple (and incomplete) C library is included in this repository.

 ## Debugger Adaptor

 The `RV-Debugger-Lite` is the recommended one (for it's tiny size and cheap price).